htmlcsstoimage/docs/guides/email-to-slack.md

 parent: Guides
 nav_order: 8
 description: >-
-  Protecting your image quota from duplicate images.
-HTML/CSS to Image API.
+  Learn how to post screenshots of emails into Slack.
+It's super simple with using Zapier + the HTML/CSS to Image integration.
 ---
 # How to automatically post email screenshots to Slack (with Zapier)
 {: .no_toc }